I first came across the Dingle Skellig Hotel in Kerry when I was doing a bit of research for our guide to the best things to do in Kerry.

 New rooms en route

-There has been a multimillion development taking place at the Dingle Skellig Hotel, which will see 32 additional guest rooms and suites added (available for bookings for May of this year).
+There has been a multimillion development taking place at the Dingle Skellig Hotel, which saw a number of additional swanky guest rooms and suites added.

 The new bedrooms include